umbralcalc/umbralcalc.github.io/_posts/stochadexIIII.md

 title: "Self-learning simulations series: Archetype simulation problems"
 author: Hardwick, Robert J
 date: [WIP]
 concept: The archetype simulations for a variety of real-world problems are discussed and compared as different state partition graph structures.
+In our classification scheme, the archetypes discussed, e.g., have the capability to simulate sports matches, spatial disease spread, human brain networks, supply chain logistics and financial markets.
+With these examples (and many others) in mind, we consider the typical kinds of control problem that these real-world simulations represent with respect to the commonly-found action state spaces and partial observability in each case.
 articleId: stochadexIIII
 codeLink: https://github.com/umbralcalc/stochadex
 year: [WIP]